izzy2lost/UnrealEngineUWP/Engine/Source/Programs/Horde/Docs/Features.md

 | Remote Execution | 🟧&nbsp;Experimental | - |
 | UnrealGameSync&nbsp;Server | 🟨&nbsp;Beta | - |

-## Glossary of Terms
+## Key

-* 🟩 **Production Ready**: Feature is supported by Epic and is recommended for use in production environments.
+* 🟩 **Production Ready**: Recommended for use in production environments.
   Epic will maintain an upgrade path for this feature between releases.
 * 🟨 **Beta**: Feature is stable and ready for evaluation, but may have bugs and minor missing features.
   Epic will attempt to maintain an upgrade path for this feature.
 * 🟧 **Experimental**: Feature is functional but may undergo significant modifications or be removed entirely in future releases.
-* 🟥 **Early**: Feature is still early in development.
+* 🟥 **Early**: Feature is still early in development and is not recommended for use.